AGhost-7/docker-dev/readme.md

 ## Calling Docker on the Host
 The docker daemon run over a socket.
 The command line tool is just a client to the daemon.
-In other words, if we make the
+In other words, if we make the socket connectable from within the container we're in business.

 For some reason it needs `privileged` to work as well.
 ```bash